 Student instruction, measured in hours

 Demonstration performances, measured in number of performances

 Let’s head back to NMH.
-Now that the programs, services, and program cohorts are all in their Salesforce org, let’s fast-forward to see how the staff uses them with the people they serve.
+Now that the programs, services, and program cohorts are all in their Salesforce org, we’ll fast-forward to see how the staff creates program engagements for the people they serve.